-Managed one day a week by a Safer Merton officer and overseen by a Committee made up of volunteer co-ordinators, we have a good working relationship with Merton police who provide us with office space at Mitcham Police Station.
-If you are interested in joining Neighbourhood Watch, please complete the application form.
+Managed two days a week by a Safer Merton officer and overseen by a committee made up of volunteer Co-ordinators, we have a good working relationship with Merton Police.
+If you are interested in joining Neighbourhood Watch, please complete the registration and data content form.

 Being part of an active community who are looking out for one another provides reassurance and peace of mind, whether to those who live alone and feel isolated or those concerned about leaving their home unoccupied while on holiday.

-As a co-ordinator you are the link between your community, the local police teams and the neighbourhood watch manager.
-Ideally there will be at least one co-ordinator per watch.
+As a Co-ordinator you are the link between your community, the local Police teams and the Neighbourhood Watch Association.
+Ideally there will be at least one Co-ordinator per watch.

-Being a co-ordinator will not take up a lot of your time but can have a big impact on your local community.
+Being a Co-ordinator will not take up a lot of your time but can have a big impact on your local community.
 The role is what you make it.
-We will send you information on crimes taking place in and around your local area as well as crime prevention tips.
-Please take a look at the Neighbourhood Watch co-ordinator job description which details some of the things you may do in your role - we fully appreciate that time is precious so we stress the minimum we ask is that you forward crime information to your members (which we will provide).
+We will send you information on crimes taking place in and around your local area as well as crime prevention tips and regular newsletters.
+Please take a look at the Neighbourhood Watch Co-ordinator job description which details some of the things you may do in your role - we fully appreciate that time is precious so we stress the minimum we ask is that you forward crime information and advice to your members (which we will provide).

 We also encourage you and your watch to report all incidents and suspicious activity to the relevant agencies.
 If you see something that may help the Police in solving or preventing a crime, make a note of what you have seen and pass this information on to the Police.
 If you have an emergency, where a crime is happening now, there are suspects on scene or there is danger to life you should call 999.
 For crimes that are not urgent you should call 101.

 Once your watch has been set up, you will receive members packs for yourself and your neighbours.
-These include a welcome letter which informs them that you are the new Neighbourhood Watch co-ordinator, a Neighbourhood Watch window sticker and information booklets.
-We encourage Neighbourhood Watch Co-ordinators to get their watch email addresses so they can forward relevant emails from the Police and Neighbourhood Watch to them.
+These include a welcome letter which informs them that you are the new Neighbourhood Watch Co-ordinator, a Neighbourhood Watch window sticker and information booklets.

-If you would like to become a Neighbourhood Watch coordinator please complete the application form and return to email@example.com.
+If you would like to become a Neighbourhood Watch Co-ordinator please complete the registration and data content form and return to email@example.com.
 Alternatively please send a hard copy to: Merton Neighbourhood Watch, Safer Merton, Merton Civic Centre, London Road, Morden SM4 5DX